ExMachinaParlor/EMP-AD-Range/README.md

 Two DCs, a departmental file server, two Windows 11 workstations, and a Debian Apache web server, sized for **ludusv4** (i7-1195G7, 62.5 GiB RAM).

-> Ludus 2.x flags have shifted from 1.x.
-Confirm any command with `ludus <command> --help` on ludusv4 before running it.
+> Commands marked ✅ have been run successfully on ludusv4.
+Anything else: confirm with `ludus <command> --help` first, since Ludus 2.x flags have shifted from 1.x.

 ## Network diagram